SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 REQ-MEDIA-AV-SEPARATE:
 : Audio can be prioritized differently than video.
 : This requirement may be generalized to non-media packet types.
-:This is a per-flow metadata requirement.
+: This is a per-flow metadata requirement.

 REQ-PAYLOAD-CLIENT-DECIDES:
 : The ability of the receiver to change the priority by communicating to the network to prioritize one payload(metadata) over another within the flow -- without cooperation of the sender.
 Gives the sender the ability to have same metadata for all the connections without having to change based on the user preference, aids in scalability.
 : This is a per-flow metadata requirement.

 REQ-MEDIA-KEYFRAME: